 Any complaints with regards to provider access can be raised following the school complaints procedure or directly with The Careers & Enterprise Company via provideraccess@careersandenterprise.co.uk

 Approval and review

-Most Recent Share with Careers Link Governor, John Rigby, March 2024
+This action plan and provider access policy is reviewed yearly.
+Most recent share with Careers Link Governor, John Rigby, October 2024.